sc-workshop/SupercellSWF-Animate/README.md

 > Native part of plugin saves logs in "%temp%/org.scWorkshop.SupercellSWF_export_log.txt", please provide them along with a description for a faster solution to the problem.

 # Changelog
+## v 1.3.4
+- Added support for layer parenting
+- Minor improvements and fixes
 ## v 1.3.3
 - Added automatic installation of different plugin variants for different cpu feature sets (Currently supported AVX2, SSE4.2 and native)
 - Minor bugfixes and performance improvements